Sharon-Rose-Simon/Java-BMI-calculator-Project-/README.md

 - IntelliJ IDEA
 - Java Development Kit
 - Console/Terminal = For running the program
-- Git and GitHUB for version control and Management
+- GitHUB for version control and Management

 # Code Implementation: